 I completed my PhD in 2006 from The Ohio State University with a major field in ancient Greek and Roman history (and a particular focus on late antiquity), and minor fields in church history and landscape archaeology.
 My dissertation, “Corinth on the Isthmus: Studies of the End of an Ancient Landscape,” became the genesis of several published articles on the Corinthia and a broad historical study titled The Isthmus of Corinth: Crossroads of the Mediterranean World (Ann Arbor, 2016: University of Michigan Press).
 I continue to be actively involved in Corinthian studies–through ongoing work at Isthmia, drone surveys of the territory, and publishing the Eastern Korinthia Archaeological Survey.

 As a field archaeologist, I am fortunate to have participated in a number of field programs on different continents: Wright State University’s field school in southern Ohio, the American School of Classical Studies Excavations at Corinth, the Australian-Paliochora Kythera Archaeological Survey, the Eastern Korinthia Archaeological Survey, the Pyla-Koutsopetria Archaeological Project in Cyprus, and local excavations in central Pennsylvania.
 Much of my own research, consequently, has dealt either with archaeological methods of field work, or the results.
-I co-authored (with colleagues William Caraher and R. Scott Moore) Pyla-Koutsopetria I: Archaeological Survey of an Ancient Coastal Town (Atlanta 2014: American Schools of Oriental Research), a diachronic survey of coastal sites of ancient date in Cyprus, and am preparing a second volume on excavations there.
+I co-authored (with colleagues William Caraher and R. Scott Moore) Pyla-Koutsopetria I: Archaeological Survey of an Ancient Coastal Town (Atlanta 2014: American Schools of Oriental Research), a diachronic survey of coastal sites of ancient date in Cyprus, and am finishing (with colleagues) a second volume on excavations there.

 One of my long-standing interests is the history of the church, and in recent years, I have been exploring this the archaeology of early Christianity.
 I co-edited The Oxford Handbook of Early Christian Archaeology (New York 2019: Oxford University Press) and am preparing a short introduction on the subject.